The Faceless Ones: Plot

-The TARDIS materialises on the runway of Gatwick Airport, in the path of oncoming planes.The Doctor and his companions Ben, Polly and Jamie are in the path of a plane when a police officer shows up to investigate.
-The four split up in the confusion.
-Polly ducks into the Chameleon Tours agency hangar.
-Here she witnessed a murder by a man named Spencer, who then reports back to his superior, Captain Blade.
-She then runs into and reunites with the Doctor and Jamie, who return to the hangar with her to examine the body.
-At the same time, airport authorities impound the TARDIS.

-The Doctor notes that the weapon that killed the victim does not exist on Earth.
-They run to inform the authorities, but then Blade captures Polly without the Doctor or Jamie noticing.
-Spencer revives a grotesque humanoid alien.
-A female nurse, Pinto, brings in the unconscious air traffic controller Meadows, and connects him to the alien and a machine.
-The alien transforms into a doppelgänger of Meadows, who goes to his airport job.
+The TARDIS materialises on the runway of Gatwick Airport.
+The Doctor and his companions Ben, Polly and Jamie split up when a police officer appears.
+Polly ducks into the Chameleon Tours agency hangar and witnesses a murder by Spencer, who then reports back to his superior, Captain Blade.
+She returns to the hangar with the Doctor and Jamie to examine the body.
+Meanwhile, airport authorities impound the TARDIS.
+The Doctor notes that the murder weapon is extraterrestrial.
+They run to inform the authorities, but Blade captures Polly without anyone noticing.
+Nurse Pinto brings in the unconscious air traffic controller Meadows to replace him with an alien doppelgänger.